FOUNDER, Executive Director

 David L. Rottman

-David Rottman is President of the Board of Directors of the C.G.
+David Rottman is a recent Past President of the Board of Directors of the C.G.
 Jung Foundation of New York, and a member of the Jung Foundation’s Continuing Education faculty.
 He is a member of the Faculty of the Archetypal Pattern Analyst Training Program of the Assisi Institute of Vermont.
 His seminars on psychology and human motivation have received wide acclaim in the United States and Canada.
 Mr. Rottman is the past President of the Career Counselors Consortium (CCC), an organization he founded in 1997 for the purpose of bringing the work of career counselors to the public.
 The CCC’s annual award for Distinguished Achievement in the field of Career Counseling has been named the “David Rottman Award.”
 Mr. Rottman served on the charter Board of Directors of the Association of Career Professionals International (formerly the International Association of Career Management Professionals), a 1500-member organization that he was also instrumental in founding.
 He currently serves on the International Advisory Board of the ACP.
 He has supervised and trained many of the leading career counselors and career coaches in the New York Metropolitan area.
 Mr. Rottman writes frequently on the subject of careers, and his articles have appeared in local and national publications.
 The National Business Employment Weekly, a Wall Street Journal publication, honored him twice for having written one of the year’s Ten Best Articles on Careers.
 Mr. Rottman has a Master’s in Applied Psychology from New York University.

 Kathy Hansen has over 12 years of experience in building partnerships with corporations, foundations, and governmental agencies.
 She is currently consulting for the Institute for OneWorld Health in San Francisco (iOWH), and formerly worked for the International Rescue Committee (IRC) and the United Nations World Food Programme (WFP) in New York.
 She holds a Masters in Public Administration with an emphasis in Nonprofit Organizational Management from the University of Colorado at Denver, and has completed coursework toward a Masters in Global Public Health from New York University.
 She has traveled and worked on projects in East Africa, including Tanzania, and has prepared, monitored, and evaluated projects and proposals in public health in conjunction with Ministries of Health, community based organizations, and technical staff representing nongovernmental organizations and U.N. agencies.
 Her specific areas of interest and work in global public health include child survival from neglected diseases, environmental health (water and sanitation), HIV/AIDS (prevention, care, and treatment), safe motherhood, operations research, emergency healthcare in conflict settings for refugees/internally displaced populations, and building the capacity of community health workers through training and ongoing technical assistance.